What is Fascia? Where is it found in the body?

 How can I work on this from home?

 If you can’t regularly get to class then an easy way to incorporate some fascial movement/release into your home or work life is to roll a tennis or spiky ball underfoot.
+If you suffer with plantar fasciitis then gently rolling a ball underfoot is often recommended by physios as part of your rehab.

 Many people are aware of the foam roller nowadays.
 There are soft and hard rollers available.
 Go mindfully at home as you can end up with bruising if you use a hard roller too enthusiastically!